Emreysrcl/Ailelik-Mi/README.md

 ---

 ## **Usage**

-- **Sign up/Login** – Create an account to start sharing your meals.
+- **Sign up/Login** – Create an account to access personalized features and save your favorite media.
-- **Generate Recipe** – Input your available ingredients and let the AI suggest creative recipes based on them.
+- **Search for a Title** – Enter the name of a movie or TV show to check its family-friendliness and view details.
+- **View Details & Trailer** – Explore content info like genre, actors, platform, and watch the trailer if available.
-- **Save Recipe** – Save your favorite AI-generated recipes or meals shared by others for easy access.
+- **Save & Comment** – Save titles to your profile and share your thoughts with others by leaving comments.

 ---